dftbplus/recipes/docs/basics/bandstruct.rst

 assume that the necessary Slater-Koster files have been copied into a subdirectory `mio-ext`.

-The examples here are based on DFTB+ version 17.1, the input/output files in other versions may slightly differ from those shown here.

 Introduction
 ============

 The calculation of the band structure for a periodic system consists of two steps.

-First for self-consistent (SCC) calculations, the charges in the system must be calculated using a converged k-point sampling.
-Then, keeping the obtained self-consistent charges fixed, the one-electron levels must be calculated for k-points chosen along the specific lines in k-space of the chosen band structure.
+* First for self-consistent (SCC) calculations, the charges in the system must be calculated using a converged k-point sampling.

+* Then, keeping the obtained self-consistent charges fixed, the one-electron levels must be calculated for k-points chosen along the specific lines in k-space of the chosen band structure.
 These are usually between high symmetry points in the Brillouin zone of that unit cell.

 Creating the proper input charges